Social Sciences & Humanities Research Council (SSHRC)

 Canada Graduate Scholarships–Doctoral (CGSD)

 SSHRC offers Canada Graduate Scholarships (CGS) that provide financial support to outstanding graduate students pursuing doctoral studies in a Canadian university.
 Canada Graduate Scholarships for doctoral studies are valued at $35,000/year for 36 months.
 SSHRC CGSD awards are open to Canadian citizens or permanent residents of Canada.

 For more information regarding the University of Guelph application process and due dates, please visit the SSHRC Doctoral Awards page.

 The five annual SSHRC Impact Awards (Gold Medal, Talent Award, Insight Award, Connection Award, Partnership Award) recognize the highest achievements in social sciences and humanities research, knowledge mobilization, and scholarship supported by SSHRC.

 The SSHRC Talent Award recognizes outstanding achievement by an individual who, at the nomination deadline, holds a SSHRC doctoral or postdoctoral fellowship or scholarship (including, but not limited to, a Canada Graduate Scholarship, Vanier Canada Graduate Scholarship, or Banting Postdoctoral Fellowship).
 For more information regarding the application process and eligibility, please visit the SSHRC Talent Award page.

-Talent Award nomination packages are due to the Office of Graduate & Postdoctoral Studies (OGPS) by February 12, 2018 for consideration by the OGPS Awards Committee.
+Talent Award nomination packages are due to the Office of Graduate & Postdoctoral Studies (OGPS) by TBA for consideration by the OGPS Awards Committee.